TKaburu/alx-higher_level_programming/0x02-python-import_modules/README.md

-This directory touches on Python inport modules
+This directory holds learnings on inports and modules in Python